 The Klarus XT11S and the XT11GT impressed the flashlight community by taking the beloved XT11 and upgrading it into one of the most advanced flashlights!
 Now, Klarus has done the same thing with the beloved XT12 and introduced the XT12GT!
 The Klarus XT12GT is an awesome advanced tactical programmable flashlight.
 Equipped with a CREE XHP35 HI D4 LED, the XT12GT has a maximum output of 1600 lumens and has a beam throw of 603 meters!
 The size of the XT12GT is just a little over 6.5 inches in length so it fits comfortably in your hand and is easy to toss into an edc bag.
 There are a ton of features to this flashlight so let’s just dive in!
 The XT12GT has a dual-tactical tail switch design with one main switch and one mode switch.
 It features four brightness levels and two specialty modes: Strobe and SOS.

 Just like the original XT12, the XT12GT features the magnetic charging port!
 Although Klarus has improved a little on that as well!
 For starters, the battery capacity indicator is now more specific and when the flashlight is initially turned on, the indicator will let you know what the remaining charge of your battery is (battery included).
-Also, many users didn’t like that you needed a separate charging cable and Klarus has heard what customers have to say and introduced the magnetic charging connector that comes with the XT12GT.
-This connector connects to a micro USB cable and attaches itself to the magnetic charging port of the flashlight.
-This means that you can use any USB cable you want with this connector!
-The connector easily fits on a keychain and actually functions as a small edc light itself that you can pull out if you’re searching for something in your car or need to read something in the dark.
+The XT12GT comes with the USB magnetic charging cable that can be plugged into any USB adapter so you can charge the XT12GT while working on your computer.

 The XT12GT is more advanced and comes with two programmable settings: the Tactical Setting and the Outdoor Setting.